danjgale/surfplot/docs/auto_examples/plot_tutorial_03.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 35-42
+GENERATED FROM PYTHON SOURCE LINES 36-44

 Arrays
 ------

-A numpy array can be passed to `data` in the :func:`add_layer` method.
+A numpy array can be passed to `data` in the :func:`~brainspace.plotting.Plot.add_layer` method.
 Importantly, the length of this array **must equal the total number of vertices of the hemispheres that are plotted.** With our surfaces, we can check their vertices using ``nibabel``:

 ..
-GENERATED FROM PYTHON SOURCE LINES 42-45
+GENERATED FROM PYTHON SOURCE LINES 44-47

 .. code-block:: default